UNIVERSITY OF VIRGINIA

 Section 8: Installation of Officers

-Newly elected officers shall be installed by the 3rd Tuesday in March.
+Newly elected officers shall be installed by the end of the week following their election.

 Section 9: Term of offices